krayon-corp/keditor/README.md

 # Krayon Editor
-Editor built for clients to edit their own or shared Krayon objects
+A Editor that was built on Krayon that edits Krayon projects...
+Krayon-ception!